coderrio/Coderr.Documentation/docs/beta.md

 Register in our forum and reply on the [beta thread](https://discuss.coderr.io/t/beta-access-applications/44) to get access.

-Thank you for your interest in Coderr,
+Thank you for your interest in Coderr,<br>
-  The Coderr team
+  &nbsp;&nbsp;The Coderr team